-The first tab allows the user to access the functionalities offered by the pre-processing module (Figure 3).
+The first tab allows the user to access the functionalities offered by the pre-processing module (blue block in Figure 2, while Figure 3 shows the related tab shown by the UI).
 The goal of this module is to take into input a dataset of raw trajectories and produce a dataset of pre-processed trajectories that can be subsequently enriched.

-The operations conducted by the pre-processing module are the following: (1) filtering out noisy or unusable data, (2) discarding trajectories that have an insufficient sampling rate, (3) filtering out outliers in the trajectories by analyzing their Spatio-temporal characteristics, and finally (4) compressing the trajectories.
+The operations conducted by the pre-processing module are the following: (1) filtering out noisy or unusable data, (2) discarding trajectories that have an insufficient sampling rate, (3) filtering out outliers in the trajectories by analyzing their spatio-temporal characteristics, and finally (4) compressing the trajectories.